SubhaDip003/Certified_Ethical_Hacker_v13/Module 03: Scanning Networks /README.md

 ## Nmap
 🔗Source: [https://nmap.org]

-Nmap (Network Mapper) is a open-source tool used for network discovery and security auditing.
-It also assists in the exploration of network hosts and services, providing information about open ports, operating systems, and other details.
+Nmap (Network Mapper) is a utility used for network discovery, network administration, and security auditing.
+It is also used to perform tasks such as network inventory, managing service upgrade schedules, and monitoring host or service uptime.
 ### Command Syntax
 ```
 nmap <option> <target>